 Reading a title that’s asking you to hurry up and create three audiences for your Facebook ads account before you ever run your first ad, may feel intimidating (I promise, it’s not meant to be).
 It may sound like it’s a lot of work (it’s not).
 It may sound like it will take a long time (it won’t).
 It may seem like you are putting the cart before the horse (you aren’t).

 3 Custom Facebook Audiences to Create Before You Advertise

-- Create an Audience of those who engaged with your Facebook Page – This is a pretty new feature and one that does not require your Facebook pixel code.
+- Create an Audience of those who engaged with your Facebook Page – This is a custom audience that does not require your Facebook pixel code.
 To get started, visit Ads Manager –> Audiences, then click on the blue Create Audience button and select Custom Audience.
 From there, choose the bottom option: Engagement on Facebook.
 On the next screen, choose Page.

 Next, name your Page Engagement audience, decide how many days’ worth of activity you want to group together to create that audience, and then determine what type of engagement you want to track.

 It will take some time for Facebook to generate that audience.
 To check on the audience size once it’s been created, visit Ads Manager –> Audiences.
 Note: This is a similar process if you’d like to generate a custom audiences from people who engaged with your Instagram Business Profile.

 - Create an Audience of All Website Visitors – Yes, you can track and accumulate a Facebook custom audience filled with people who visited your website while being logged in to Facebook.
 To learn how to set this up, check out our Facebook Remarketing Pixel post.